plichten/courseProject/CodeBook.md

 The first step in the process is to build a data table from the necessary files.
   1. The file features.txt is loaded and converted into a vector.
 This represents the measurement variables in the first data table.
-  2. Unique is run on the vector to remove duplicates.
+  2. The make.names function, unique is run on the vector to remove duplicates.
   3. The file activity_labels.txt is loaded and converted into a vector.
 This represents the labels for the activity               variable.
   4. The file x_train.txt is loaded.
 This represents the measurements used as training data.
   5. The features vector is inserted as the column names for the training data using the name command.